La Brea Avenue: History

 La Brea is the Spanish phrase meaning "the tar."
 The La Brea Tar Pits, which the 1828 Mexican land grant Rancho La Brea was named for, are to the west of its intersection with Wilshire Boulevard in the Mid-Wilshire area.

 In its early history, its northern section followed Arroyo La Brea, a former creek fed by springs in the Santa Monica Mountains that flowed south into Ballona Creek.
 Originally the southern section of La Brea Avenue within Inglewood was named Commercial Street.

 Route

-One end of La Brea Avenue is north of the Century Boulevard intersection in Inglewood, as a continuation of Hawthorne Boulevard in the 17-city South Bay area of Los Angeles County.
+The southern terminus of La Brea Avenue is at its intersection with Century Boulevard in Inglewood.
+It is a continuation of Hawthorne Boulevard in the South Bay area of Los Angeles County.
 It continues north through the View Park-Windsor Hills, Ladera Heights, and Baldwin Hills neighborhoods.
 It also passes through the eastern low Baldwin Hills mountain range, by Kenneth Hahn State Recreation Area and the remnant Inglewood Oil Field.

 Further north, La Brea passes through Crenshaw and the West Adams neighborhood, and then through the Central Los Angeles area with the Mid-City West, Park La Brea, and Hancock Park neighborhoods.
 It is the dividing border of eastern West Hollywood and the city of Los Angeles.

 The northern end of the avenue is just north of Franklin Avenue, at the foot of the Hollywood Hills in central Hollywood.